brave/browser-laptop/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Added/updated tests for this change (for new code or code which already has tests).
 - [ ] Ran `git rebase -i` to squash commits (if needed).
 - [ ] Tagged reviewers and labelled the pull request [as needed](https://github.com/brave/browser-laptop/wiki/Pull-request-process).
+- [ ] Request a security/privacy review [as needed](https://github.com/brave/handbook/blob/master/development/security.md#how-to-request-a-security-review).
+(Ask a Brave employee to help if you cannot access this document.)

 Test Plan:

 Reviewer Checklist:

+- [ ] Request a security/privacy review [as needed](https://github.com/brave/handbook/blob/master/development/security.md#how-to-request-a-security-review) if one was not already requested.

 Tests